-Personal Counseling Services offer free, confidential counseling and psychological services.
+Personal Counseling Services offers free, confidential counseling and psychological services.
 Services are aimed at enhancing the emotional well-being of students and supporting students in reaching their personal and academic goals.
-Meeting with a personal counselor can help students experience relief and healing, gain decision-making and problemsolving skills, and improve interpersonal relationships.
+Meeting with a personal counselor can help students experience relief and healing, gain decision-making and problem-solving skills, and improve interpersonal relationships.
 Services include short-term personal counseling, periodic support groups, consultation, and educational workshops.
+Personal Counselors also provide assessment, consultation, and counseling for alcohol and other drug use.
 Referrals to community mental health care providers are available when appropriate or requested.